rejojer/PageIndex/README.md

 ### 🧩 Features

 Compared to traditional *vector-based RAG*, **PageIndex** features:
-- **No Vectors Needed**: Uses document structure and LLM reasoning for retrieval.
+- **No Vector DB**: Uses document structure and LLM reasoning for retrieval, instead of vector search.
-- **No Chunking Needed**: Documents are organized into natural sections, not artificial chunks.
+- **No Chunking**: Documents are organized into natural sections, not artificial chunks.
 - **Human-like Retrieval**: Simulates how human experts navigate and extract knowledge from complex documents.
 - **Transparent Retrieval Process**: Retrieval based on reasoning — traceable and interpretable.
 Say goodbye to approximate vector search ("vibe retrieval").

-PageIndex powers a reasoning-based RAG system that achieved [98.7% accuracy](https://github.com/VectifyAI/Mafin2.5-FinanceBench) on FinanceBench, showing **state-of-the-art** performance in professional document analysis (see our [blog post](https://vectify.ai/blog/Mafin2.5) for details).
+PageIndex powers a reasoning-based RAG system that achieved [98.7% accuracy](https://github.com/VectifyAI/Mafin2.5-FinanceBench) on FinanceBench, demonstrating **state-of-the-art** performance in professional document analysis (see our [blog post](https://vectify.ai/blog/Mafin2.5) for details).

+📍 Please see a detailed introduction of the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
+Check out this GitHub repo for open-source implementations, and our [cookbooks](https://docs.pageindex.ai/cookbook) and [tutorials](https://docs.pageindex.ai/tutorials) for more examples.
+The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or could be integrated via [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).

 ### ⚙️ Deployment Options
 - 🛠️ Self-host — run locally with this open-source repo.
-- ☁️ **Cloud Service** — try instantly with our 🚀 [Agent](https://chat.pageindex.ai/), 🖥️ [Dashboard](https://dash.pageindex.ai/) or 🔌 [API](https://docs.pageindex.ai/quickstart).
+- ☁️ **Cloud Service** — try instantly with our  🖥️ [Chat Platform](https://chat.pageindex.ai/), 🔌 [MCP](https://pageindex.ai/mcp) or 📚 [API](https://docs.pageindex.ai/quickstart).

 ### 🧪 Quick Hands-on